Change management: Managing the change process

 As a multi-disciplinary practice that has evolved as a result of scholarly research, organizational change management should begin with a systematic diagnosis of the current situation in order to determine both the need for change and the capability to change.
 The objectives, content, and process of change should all be specified as part of a change management plan.
 Change management processes should include creative marketing to enable communication between changing audiences, as well as deep social understanding about leadership styles and group dynamics.
 As a visible track on transformation projects, organizational change management aligns groups' expectations, integrates teams, and manages employee training.
 It makes use of performance metrics, such as financial results, operational efficiency, leadership commitment, communication effectiveness, and the perceived need for change in order to design appropriate strategies, resolve troubled change projects, and avoid change failures.

-Create a Circle of Support

-A Circle of Support is a people-centered framework for managing change, emphasizing empathy, inclusion, and tailored responses to individual and team dynamics.
-It focuses on stakeholders and the volume of information they need to be aware of, support, and take action on.
-This subject is covered in detail on PMI's September 2025 Projectified podcast.
-A Circle of Support consists of three iterative steps designed to foster sustainable adoption by addressing resistance and building trust.

-In the first step, Include, stakeholders are selected and actively involved through listening and feedback mechanisms, creating a sense of belonging and early alignment.
-This is followed by Observe, where behavioral assessments and science-backed tools evaluate each participant's position in their change journey, identifying unique needs and stages of readiness.
-The final step, Respond, delivers customized actions—such as targeted support or adjustments—based on these observations, avoiding uniform interventions and promoting adaptive, empathetic guidance.

-This model integrates well with broader change initiatives, such as technology implementations or process optimizations, by mastering stakeholder engagement and reinforcing long-term behavioral shifts and enhancing organizational resilience.
-It underscores the value of iterative feedback loops to navigate non-linear transformations, contributing to broader buy-in, higher engagement, and measurable outcomes like improved adoption rates.

 Factors of successful change management

 Successful change management is more likely to occur if the following are included: